 How to Apply

 To apply for a filming permit within the Southeast Utah Group, please complete Form 10-931 [830k Word document].
-Completed applications can be emailed along with credit card information to the address in the application, or you can mail the application with a check or money order made out to National Park Service for $100 to:
+Email your application and call 435-719-2123 with credit card information, or mail the application with a check or money order made out to National Park Service for $100 to:

 Filming Permits Coordinator